Introduction

 aws deploy push --application-name semaphore-app --s3-location s3://semaphore-bucket/semaphore-app.zip --source ~/deploy

-This command uses AWS’s command line interface aws
+This command uses AWS’s command line interface aws, which is pre-installed on Semaphore, to:

 - Package the contents of the

-folder, and - Upload this package to S3.
+deployfolder, and - Upload this package to S3.

-In this case, we specify that we want to use the bucket named semaphore-bucket
+In this case, we specify that we want to use the bucket named semaphore-bucket and name the package semaphore-app.zip.
+Be sure to modify these values according to your setup.

 The final command is: